Goorakh/RiskOfChaos/README.md

 # Risk of Chaos

 Every minute, a random effect happens.
-Multiplayer combatible!
+Multiplayer compatible!
 Every player needs to have the mod installed.

 Heavily inspired by the "Chaos Mod" series of GTA games.